TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 For resource decisions see `progress-ledger.md`.
 Module details are documented in `modules/baseevents.md`.

+## Update – 2025-03-15

+Enhanced the Wise Imports module with scheduler-driven order readiness and delivery confirmation.

+* Added background task promoting pending orders to ready status with real-time pushes.
+* Added `POST /v1/wise-imports/orders/{id}/deliver` endpoint to finalize deliveries.

+For resource decisions see `progress-ledger.md`.
+Module details are documented in `modules/wise-imports.md`.

 ## Update – 2025-08-24

 Introduced boat catalog and purchase endpoints to support the **boatshop** resource.